tchitchek-lab/SPADEVizR/README.md

 <img src="README/VolcanoViewer-1.png" style="display: block; margin: auto;" />

-*This representation revealed that 9 clusters have been identified as Differentially Abundant Clusters, that is to say, cluster having an abundance statistically different between two biological conditions with a fold-change greater than 2 (p-value < 0.05).*
+*This representation revealed that 9 clusters have been identified as Differentially Abundant Clusters, that is to say, clusters having an abundance statistically different between two biological conditions with a fold-change greater than 2 (p-value < 0.05).*

 ## <a name="stat_function_identifyCC"/> 4.3.
 Identification of cell clusters having an abundance correlated with a biological variable (Correlated Clusters)
 *Correlated Clusters* are clusters having a number of associated cells statistically correlated with a biological variable.